bbrownekianda/docs/platform/process.md

    ![Import business processes](images/importbusinessprocess.png)

-6. Select dashboards to be included by checking the tickbox beside dashboards you want to import.
+6. Select dashboards to be included by checking the checkbox beside dashboards you want to import.
 In each case you can decide to override the existing dashboards by clicking on **Yes** or if not **No**.
 Click on **Next**.

    ![Import dashboards](images/importcustomerdashboard.png)